This post may contain affiliate links. Please read my disclosure and privacy policy.

 • Vanilla + Salt.
 Contributes to the classic cookie flavor you love.

 • Dark Chocolate Chips.
-Or, you can use cacao nibs, raisins, or extra nuts as a sugar-free mix-in.
+You can also use cacao nibs, raisins, or extra nuts as a sugar-free mix-in.

-• Grind the nuts.
-Add the walnuts to a food processor, and process briefly until they have a coarse, crumbly texture.
+Add the walnuts to a large food processor fitted with an “S” blade.
+Secure the lid and process briefly until they have a coarse, crumbly texture.

-• Enjoy!
-Let the cookies cool completely on the pan.
-They are fragile when they are warm, but they firm up as they cool.
+Let the cookies cool completely on the pan before serving.
+They are fragile to pick up when they are warm, but they firm up as they cool.

 These healthy cookies have a soft and tender texture that reminds me of my childhood favorite “soft batch” cookies.
-If you prefer a firmer cookie, simply store them in the fridge or freezer, and serve them cold!
+If you prefer a firmer cookie, store them in the fridge or freezer, and serve them chilled.

 These grain-free cookies will become softer if you store them in an airtight container at room temperature.
 I recommend storing them in the fridge or freezer and serving them cold after the first 24 hours.